FILM REVIEWS

-The Coen brothers' first film, the Gothic noir Blood Simple, which premiered at Sundance, remains one of the 1980s' most visually stunning debuts, with sprightly black humor and mordant wit.
+The Coen brothers’ first film, the Gothic noir thriller, Blood Simple, which premiered at the 1985 Sundance Film Fest, remains one of the 1980s’ most stunning debuts, marked by sprightly black humor, mordant wit, and visual cleverness.

 Cast